kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 - Initialize a empty git repository
 ```
-git init
+git init <project-name>
 ```

-- Add all the files changed to staging, make sure you added `.gitignore` file to not to commit binary and `node_modules` folder to git
+- Add all the files changed to staging, make sure you add `.gitignore` file to not to commit binaries and `node_modules` folder to git
 ```
 git add .
 ```